Y6 New Paragraphs and New Worlds

 -

-£3.00 Add to basket£3.00Activities in this lesson include learning about common themes for science fiction stories, the structure of a science fiction story, the main features of science fiction stories, how to design a poster and creating a poster showing the key features of science fiction stories.
+Activities in this lesson include learning about common plots for science fiction stories, completing a story mountain for a science fiction story, reading short extracts from science fiction stories, completing a task on each one and creating possible plots for science fiction stories.

 There is a five-minute evidence-based CPD activity at the end of this lesson which will develop classroom teachers’ skill set.
 This CPD consists of a research extract on peer assessment with a five-minute activity based on this extract.